-My research interest is number theory, in particular the arithmetic applications of automorphic forms.
-My advisor is Dr. Jim Brown, he guides me to study the Saito-Kurokawa lifting which is a sequence of maps between different types of modular forms.
-Also we work on the congruence primes for Hilbert Siegel eigenforms.
-I am also interested in analytic number theory such as the Goldbach’s conjecture and the trace of Frobenius of elliptic curves.
+My research interest is number theory.
+In algebraic number theory, Jim guided me to study the Saito-Kurokawa lifting which is a sequence of maps between different types of modular forms.
+Also we worked on the congruence primes for Hilbert Siegel eigenforms.
+In analytic number theory, I worked on topics like Goldbach’s conjecture and the trace of Frobenius of elliptic curves.
 More details are on the Research page.

 I am experienced in teaching undergraduate level courses.
-I co-lectured an undergraduate abstract algebra course last fall, and I have been a lecturer and a teaching assistant for calculus courses many times.
-It is required by our math department that all PhD graduate students must take at least two breath courses from each area of algebra, analysis, computation, statistics, stochastic and operation research.
+I co-lectured an undergraduate abstract algebra course in 2017 fall, and I have been a lecturer and a teaching assistant for calculus courses many times.
+It is required by the math department at Clemson that all Ph.D students must take at least two breath courses from each area of algebra, analysis, computation, statistics, stochastic and operation research.
 I did pretty well in all of those, so I am able to teach a broad range of math courses.
+I was a graduate student mentor of the 2017 math REU program at Clemson.
+I am a recipient of the 2018 outstanding graduate teaching awards of the math department, the college of science, and Clemson University.
 More information is on the Teaching page.

 Here are some useful files: